danielmcmillan/cloudbin/docs/dev/plan.md

 ## Goals

 - Keep cloud-provider specific functionality abstracted away as much as possible
+- Use Rust wherever possible in client and server
 - Good browser support is non-goal.
 Use latest experimental features.

 ### Security